Alex Shiplett ’16 became a production assistant for “The Bachelor” after studying communication and international relations.

 Lake Forest is affiliated with several competitive law schools that allow high-achieving students to complete a Lake Forest bachelor’s degree and a law degree in a total of six years, rather than the usual seven.
 Our Pre-Law Advising Program supports students who are considering a career in the field of law and assists them in the process of applying to law schools.

 Lake Forest College facilitates five career communities called Career Pathways to help students explore major/career options and position themselves for the internships that will help them to further prepare for productive and rewarding careers after graduation.
 Students from all majors can participate in the Career Pathways to shape their career goals alongside of their academic interests.

-International relations majors interested in government tend to find a home in the Law, Policy, and Nonprofit Career Pathway and those interested in international business find their fit in the Business and Finance pathway.
+International relations majors interested in government tend to find a home in the Law and Public Service Career Pathway and those interested in international business find their fit in the Business and Finance pathway.

 To get an idea for which pathways students might join based upon some common international relations interests, check these out:

 - International Development – Business and Finance